CRES Certificate Course Details

 Module 6: The Biological Environment

 This module describes the dynamics of ecological systems.
-An historic view that the natural world is infinitely bountiful is modified by the knowledge that some ecosystems may be approaching their limits.
+A historic view that the natural world is infinitely bountiful is modified by the knowledge that some ecosystems may be approaching their limits.
 It outlines human and non-human factors that change or damage biological environments.
+(Module is flagged for updating)

 Module 7: Rural Communities